-So eight years ago, Williams invested in seven Bobcat skid steers for his company.
+So eight years ago, Williams invested in seven Bobcat machines for his company.

 “Using a Bobcat, I can train all my crew members to run this piece of equipment in a very short time,” says Williams.
 “I use six man crews.
 If my operator gets sick, another member can take his place and not slow our project down.”

-Williams purchased several attachments to accompany his skid steers and can now complete many different jobs with just the one machine.
-He purchased the breaker attachment, a power broom and a 4-ft. milling head to outfit a skid steer for each different crew.
+Williams purchased several attachments to accompany his Bobcat line and can now complete many different jobs with just the one machine.
+He purchased the breaker attachment, a power broom and a 4’ milling head to accompany a Bobcat for each different crew.

 “Anybody who is doing asphalt milling, which is where everything is basically going to today, should look at these machines,” says Williams.
 “People don’t tear asphalt out with backhoes the way they used to because it’s hard to get rid of the left overs.
 With millings, basically all asphalt plants will take it, and a lot of times they’ll buy it from you.
 Where before, if it’s not milled up, you’re not going to get paid anything.
 I’ve noticed just since we’ve had these, our profit margins on these jobs are going up about 10-11%.”

-Since the company uses the skid steers more than most, West Tennessee Construction entered into a lease agreement with Bobcat.
+Since the company uses the Bobcats more than most, West Tenessee Construction enters a lease agreement with Bobcat.
 “We actually lease-purchase the machines for two years and then we swap them,” says Williams.
 “We put a lot more hours on them in a quick amount of time with what we do.
 A lot of contractors would basically take that machine and the hours we put on them in two years, it would take them five or six years to put it on.”

 Increasing size for increased productivity

 Williams says for milling the asphalt, the tracked 870 is the best.
-He had formerly used 770 Bobcat machines, and said they did the job put prefers the 870.
-“The 770s would basically mill about 2 inches in depth at a time,” he says.
+He had formerly used 770 Bobcat machines, and said they did the job, but left something to be desired.
+“The 770s would basically mill about 2 inches in depth at a time.
+That’s about the best that they could do.
+They would still jump and hesitate and stuff like that,” says Williams.
 “With these 870s, we’ve milled up to 4 inches deep at one time in asphalt, and it just moved.”